themattrix/minecraft-cloud/README.md

 # spin up a VM for $0.03/hour on DigitalOcean...
 ./cloud up digitalocean

-# ...or spin up a slightly faster VM for $0.03/hour on Vultr
+# ...or spin up a slightly faster VM for $0.03/hour on Vultr...
 ./cloud up vultr

+# ...or spin up a slightly slower but larger memory VM for $0.03/hour on OVH
+./cloud up ovh

 # monitor the logs from all running services
-./cloud logs
+./cloud compose logs

 # open the mark2 admin console
 ./cloud admin